diyclassics/diyclassics.github.io/cv.md

 - 2012\.
 Jesuit Pedagogy Seminar, Fordham University.
 - 2011\.
 American School of Classical Studies in Athens, Summer Session.
 - 2011\.
 Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.
 - 2011\.
-Co-organizer of “The Caffeinated Classicist,” a series of professional development workshops for Fordham University graduate students in Classics.
+Co-organizer of "The Caffeinated Classicist," a series of professional development workshops for Fordham University graduate students in Classics.
 - 2010\.
-Co-organizer of “Digital Practicum in Classics,” a workshop on for Fordham College undergraduate classics majors.
+Co-organizer of "Digital Practicum in Classics," a workshop on for Fordham College undergraduate classics majors.
 - 2010\.
 Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.
 - 2007\.
 Studied under Fr.
 Reginald Foster at Aestiva Romae Latinitas.